- Booking your appointment

 How much does it cost

 - A full birth certificate containing the parents' details can be purchased on the day of registration for the cost of £4 each.
-A full birth certificate will be required during the child's life for many purposes, including applying for passport.
+A full birth certificate will be required during the child's life for many purposes, including applying for passport and child benefit.

 - The cost of certificates purchased after the day of registration increase as the register is completed and archived.